Some of the links in this post may be affiliate links.

 Anyway, I’ve learned through the years not only how to keep this plant from dying, but how to make it thrive.
 I wanted to share my tips with you so keep reading!

-The plant that I have is actually Alocasia longiloba, after doing some research, but the care is identical to Alocasia amazonica.
+The plant shown in the photo above is actually Alocasia longiloba, after doing some research, but the care is identical to Alocasia amazonica.
 After all, the longiloba species is one of the parents of the Alocasia amazonica artificial hybrid.

 Origins of Alocasia amazonica